 Tendli Masale Bhaat is one of the traditional Maharashtrian recipes which I surely want you to try this Gudi Padwa!
-Crafted by using fresh, green Tendli and long rice, Tendli Bhaat is a treat for taste buds.
+Crafted by using fresh, green Tendli and long rice, this Bhaat is a treat for taste buds.

 Tendli means ivy gourd or as we say ‘tindora’ in Hindi and bhaat means rice in Marathi.
 Hence, Tendli Bhaat is lip-smacking assortment of rice and ivy gourd cooked along with Goda Masala or Garam Masala.

-Trust me when I say that Tendli Masale Bhaat tastes absolutely heavenly along with a dollop of ghee or when complemented with Sol Kadhi or Aam Panna.
+Tendli Masale Bhaat tastes absolutely heavenly along with a dollop of ghee or when complemented with Sol Kadhi or Aam Panna.
 Tondli and rice make a succulent assortment along with other spices and churn out utter magic!

 I include Tendli regularly in my lunch menu as its very healthy.
 Firstly, Tendli has abundant amount of Vitamin C along with Vitamin A, Vitamin B1, Vitamin B2 which are vital for the health of our bones and for the overall well being of our body.
 Also, Tendli control blood sugar levels.
 As Tendli has laxative properties it cleans the bowel moments of the body as well.

 So, you got all the right reasons to make Tondli Masale Bhaat, right?
 Go ahead and write down its recipe in your big food diary, try it for Gudi Padwa and relish something new, refreshing at the onset of the new year.
-You could any time follow me on Facebook, Twitter and Instagram and let’s together create some more culinary magic!

 Tendli Masale Bhaat